shibu130/Angular-Assignment/README.md

 git - i had used another account to push code , as it was configured earlier ( it was a github associcated with my mtech email)

 i had missed some things not intentionally , but i think i could have made things more optimized and etc

+bootstrap - i have used bootstrap for grids and ui , while for many other things angular material was used